 Again, this depends on what you use to shave.
 Electric shavers are expensive.
 In fact, they’re generally more expensive than body groomers and trimmers.

-But overall, I still think that simply using an electric trimmer alone is more cost-effective than using an electric shaver or a manual razor plus a trimmer.
+Overall, I think that simply using an electric trimmer/clipper alone is more cost-effective than using an electric shaver or a manual razor plus a trimmer.

 In general, it isn’t a good look.
 After a week, you may notice a few short strands sticking through your shirt.